A simple and delicious recipe for French bread made in the Dutch Oven– crisp crust, soft crumb, and perfect to serve with dinner.

-This is the easiest bread recipe ever, and is great for beginners.
-I still make it all the time because it’s good, not just easy.
-My seven year old did almost every step of this loaf except put it in the oven and take it out.
+This is the easiest bread recipe ever and is great for beginners.
+I still make it all th time because it’s good, not just easy.
+This is a great place to start if you are brand new to bread making.
+It rises easily and uses very few ingredients.

-It’s good sliced with butter or dipped in olive oil and balsamic vinegar.
-It also slices nicely for sandwiches or toast if you allow it to cool completely.
+We love it sliced with butter or dipped in olive oil and balsamic vinegar.

 Easy French Bread in a Dutch Oven

 - 2 teaspoons salt

 - 2½ teaspoons instant yeast (SAF brand recommended)